Boiled peanuts: Africa

 In Ghana and Nigeria, boiled peanuts are eaten as street food.
 They are also popular in the KwaZulu Natal region of South Africa, especially in Durban.

 Historically, the Bambara groundnut was eaten boiled much like a boiled peanut in much of Africa.
 Following the introduction of peanuts to Africa in the 16th century, they largely displaced the Bambara groundnut in cuisine.

 Asia

 In China, peanuts are generally boiled with a little salt, sometimes with star anise.

 Boiled peanuts in Taiwan are called tǔdòu (土豆), although this also refers to peanuts boiled without the hulls such as those in peanut soup (tǔdòu tang 土豆湯).
 Boiled peanuts were traditionally sold in Taiwan by itinerant hawkers (rather than in fixed markets) or prepared in homes by boiling the peanuts in woks.
 With itinerant hawkers increasingly rare in the country, boiled peanuts in the shell are now seldom consumed.

 In Vietnam, boiled peanuts are called đậu phọng luộc in the southern part of the country and lạc luộc in the northern part of Vietnam.
 They are often appreciated by eating them at informal gatherings of friends and family while drinking beer poured over ice.

+In Singapore, boiled peanuts are called 卤花生 or kacang rebus. 卤花生 is the Chinese version which is often boiled without the shell in dark soy sauce and Five spice.

 In India, Indonesia, the Philippines and Thailand, boiled peanuts are eaten as street food.